geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 code.
 If you are prolific enough, we will gladly accept another program you might have already developed.
 The second interview basically consists of you going through your own code with some devs from our tech team.
-You'll get asked technical questions about your submission and some more general aspects if the conversation takes us down that path.
+You'll get asked technical questions about your submission and some more general aspects, if the conversation takes us down that path.

 The purpose of this exercise is many-fold, from evaluating general technical